 You may be eligible for a home care package if you are an older person who needs coordinated services to help you to stay in your home.

-To find out if you are eligible for a home care package or any other help at home services, call My Aged Care on 1800 200 422.
+To find out if you are eligible for a Support at Home (SAH) or any other help at home services, call My Aged Care on 1800 200 422.
 The My Aged Care contact centre will ask you a series of questions to determine if you need an assessment by an Aged Care Assessment Team (ACAT).

-During the assessment the ACAT will determine if you are eligible for a home care package and which package level best meets your care needs.
+During the assessment the ACAT will determine if you are eligible for a Support at Home (SAH) and which package level best meets your care needs.
 There are four levels:

-During the assessment the ACAT will determine if you are eligible for a home care package and which package level best meets your care needs.
+During the assessment the ACAT will determine if you are eligible for a Support at Home (SAH) and which package level best meets your care needs.
 There are four levels:

-You will be approved for one level of the home care package.
+You will be approved for one level of the Support at Home (SAH).
 You will be prioritised for care based on your assessed need.

 Find out more about an ACAT assessment.